WOODEN ROWING BOAT RACE

 Crews in two wooden boats will compete over an exhausting seven-mile course in the second annual challenge named Ouse the Daddy.
 Last year’s historic first race proved a thriller with the two boats Betty (Lewes) and Amelie (Newhaven) neck and neck as they went under the road bridge and entered Newhaven Harbour.
 At the last moment, Betty surged ahead to give first victory to Lewes, by less than a length.
 Newhaven is determined to get revenge in 2018, but crews from both boats have been training hard through the winter and spring months.

-Mayors of both towns have called for residents to line the riverbank and cheer on their home boat, from the race start at Malling Recreation Ground, Lewes, all the way down to the finish line In Newhaven Harbour.
-Sponsors Oakley Property have commissioned a unique new trophy for the race, which will be a highlight of the Ouseday regatta on Sunday July 9.
+Mayors of both towns called for residents to line the riverbank and cheer on their home boat, from the race start at Malling Recreation Ground, Lewes, all the way down to the finish line In Newhaven Harbour.
+Sponsors Oakley Property commissioned a unique new trophy for the race last year.

 Officials say the boats are fairly matched because Betty has a lighter build and so achieves the same speed as Amelie, despite having two fewer oars.
 (Betty is technically around 1.5 minutes slower over five miles) Both boats should be able to maintain around 5 knots, making the race an hour long.